Accelerator-Based Applications Infrastructure

 Modality for companies and frequent users through specific agreements, facilitating continued use without periodic calls.

-Competitive Access Calls
+Competitive Access Call

 Competitive access to ICTS IABA facilities is based on the scientific excellence of proposals, which are rigorously evaluated by an external and independent Scientific-Technical Committee.